The Idiot (album): Critical reception

 Critical reception to The Idiot was largely positive, although it did confuse a number of reviewers.
 Doggett writes that listeners' perceptions of Pop generally influenced their views on the record.
 In a contemporary review of the album, John Swenson of Rolling Stone termed it "the most savage indictment of rock posturing ever recorded" and "a necrophiliac's delight".
 In Melody Maker, Allan Jones praised the record as a "disturbingly pertinent expression of modern music".
 Strick positively compared The Idiot to Pop's prior work with the Stooges, noting the difference in his vocal performance: "[He] doesn't sound alive ... he sounds automated."
 He further complimented Pop's lyricism, stating, "Iggy's got the tainted charisma of a dead poet."
 Like Strick, Riegel noted the difference in The Idiot and Raw Power, writing: "Where Raw Power represented the final apotheosis of the Detroit-metal rock band, The Idiot puts Iggy right out in front as a kind of rarefied, continent-seasoned singer-songwriter."
 Billboard magazine noted the "less frantic" pace of Pop's earlier efforts and found Bowie's parts make the record more "commercially palatable".
+In their year-end list, Sounds magazine placed The Idiot at number 12.